-Check Description Field Order This rule checks that the field dominance indicated by the coded stream and the decoded video is consistent with a given field order.
+Description Check Field Order This rule checks that the field dominance indicated by the coded stream and the decoded video is consistent with a given field order.
 Top field first will check that the coded stream is flagged as such and that the bottom field does not appear to be from an earlier point in time than the top field.
-Bottom field first for the opposite of Top field first.
+Bottom field first checks for the opposite of Top field first.
 Consistent with stream flags checks that the decoded video field order is the same as the field order indicated by the coded stream.
 In the case where pulldown is achieved through the use of stream flags, or any stream where the coded field order is expected to change, Consistent with stream flags is the only appropriate check to use.
 For streams that have already had pulldown applied in the source video (so that the coded field order is constant), any of these three checks may be suitable.
-Video Type This rule will determine the overall decoded video type of the stream and report the video type attribute as either Progressive , Interlaced , or Telecine .
-The user can specify one of these video types as the desired video type or they can select Any , where no test against a desired video type will be performed, but the detected video type attribute will still be reported.
+Field order deviations less than the "duration" value (either in frames or seconds) will be ignored and an alert is not raised.
+Video Type This rule will determine the overall decoded video type of the stream and report the video type attribute as either Progressive, Interlaced, or Telecine.
+The user can specify one of these video types as the desired video type or they can select Any, where no test against a desired video type will be performed, but the detected video type attribute will still be reported.
 In addition to the video type attribute, when the video type test is performed there will be an info alert raised which will give a summary of the decoded stream.
 This will show the breakdown of the frames separated into segments of 100 to indicate what the detected video type is for each segment of 100 frames.
 This allows the user to see more detailed information on the type of stream and where any edits that break a telecine pattern may have occurred.